 Nitrogen Metabolism Inhibitors inhibits an enzyme that allows the plant to convert microbial-created ammonia formulations into nitrogen.
 The only example I found is glufosinate.

 Pigment Inhibitors inhibit chlorophyll production.
 Another herbicide I seldom use because it’s restricted to coarse textured soils.
 Examples are clomazone or isoxaflutole.

 Photosynthetic inhibitors have three types, which disrupt photosynthesis in different ways.
 These are applied to the soil, have long persistence, and can leach into the groundwater.
 One example is atrazine.

 Calculating costs is not only about the actual financial outlay; it’s about effectiveness, too.
 If the financial cost is lower, but I have to apply it two or three times for effectiveness, this changes both cash and environmental costs.
 Costs also include negative environmental impacts or known human health issues – I avoid these herbicides.
-All herbicides should be treated with respect, and most concerns are mitigated through proper use and handling yet with some herbicides, there are health or environmental issues regardless of proper handling (i.e. 2,4-D, atrazine).
+All herbicides should be treated with respect, and most concerns are mitigated through proper use and handling yet with some herbicides, there are health or environmental issues regardless of proper handling (e.g. 2,4-D, atrazine).

 Storage and Cleaning of Herbicides

 Always keep your herbicides in their original containers with the labels attached.
 Storing mixed herbicide longer than the growing season reduces its potency and effectiveness.
 Don’t allow liquid herbicide to freeze because it can change the chemical structure and reduce effectiveness.
 If you don’t have access to a storage area that doesn’t freeze, consider an herbicide in granular form.